codingInSpace/recippy/README.md

 # Recippy
+Recipe management app

+## Install and setup
-To start your Phoenix app:
+To start the app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`